 I often have my GoPro with me on dives and take video.
 Once I'm back in the studio, I review my notes from the dives and watch the videos to pick out key moments or features of the dive site.
 I translate this into acrylic paint on canvas or board.

-I explore three main themes (primarily because I dive three main types of dive sites) - shipwrecks and the sometimes haunting stories they tell, reefs and their abundance of life, and caves and the beauty of the rocks revealing how they were formed.
-My work reflects the environment of these places with the reef paintings often being vibrant, colourful and full of movement, the shipwrecks being quiet and moody, and the caves being both colourful and also quietly moody.
+I explore three main subjects (primarily because I dive three main types of dive sites) - shipwrecks and the sometimes haunting stories they tell, reefs and their abundance of life, and caves and the beauty of the rocks revealing how they were formed.
+My work focuses on the idea of transformation, formation and reclamation in these places - the power of water and how it can alter anything that enters its world and isn't of its world.